Create a project

 3. Enter the project details:

 1. Project name: Enter the name of your project.
-See the limitations on project names.
+For more information, see naming rules.

 2. Project slug: Enter the path to your project.
 GitLab uses the slug as the URL path.